google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 });
 print('Year 2000 tree cover (ha) \nmeeting minimum canopy cover and \nforest area thresholds \n ', forestSize.get('treecover2000'));
 ```
-6. Calculate the actual average minimum forest area used (ha)
+6. Calculate the actual average minimum forest area used (ha).
+This is to make sure if the selected number of pixels for minimum area (e.g. 6) matches or comes close to the minimum area intended in hectare (e.g. 0.5 ha)
 ```js
 var pixelCount = minArea.reduceRegion({
     reducer: ee.Reducer.count(),